According to the IRS, an unrelated business income is an activity that is unrelated to the organization’s goal, according to these three requirements:

 In the scenario where you were selling a good or service on a regular basis to support your organization, the act of selling these goods and services is unrelated to the mission of your organization, even if the mission of your organization will someday benefit from this revenue.

 Hopefully you found this information useful.
-If you need any clarifications or have questions, feel free to comment below.
+If you need any clarifications about selling goods and services or have questions, feel free to comment below.
 We’ll be happy to answer your questions.